baudm/parseq/README.md

 ## Frequently Asked Questions
 - How do I train on a new language?
 See Issues [#5](https://github.com/baudm/parseq/issues/5) and [#9](https://github.com/baudm/parseq/issues/9).
 - Can you export to TorchScript or ONNX?
-Yes, with a [caveat (Issue #12)](https://github.com/baudm/parseq/issues/12#issuecomment-1267842315).
+Yes, see Issue [#12](https://github.com/baudm/parseq/issues/12#issuecomment-1267842315).
 - How do I test on my own dataset?
 See Issue [#27](https://github.com/baudm/parseq/issues/27).
 - How do I finetune and/or create a custom dataset?
 See Issue [#7](https://github.com/baudm/parseq/issues/7).
 - What is `val_NED`?
 See Issue [#10](https://github.com/baudm/parseq/issues/10).